A Multi-Agent Reinforcement Learning Approach For Safe and Efficient Behavior Planning Of Connected Autonomous Vehicles

 \section{Introduction}

-The development of the Dedicated Short-Range Communication (DSRC) technology~\cite{tangade2018decentralized} and 5G technology enables Vehicle-to-Vehicle (V2V) and Vehicle-to-Infrastructure (V2I) communication.
-The U.S. Department of Transportation (DOT) estimated that DSRC based V2V communication could potentially address up to 82\% of crashes in the United States and prevent thousands of automobile crashes every year~\cite{DSRC_standard}.
-When basic safety message (BSM), including current velocities and positions, is communicated for connected autonomous vehicles (CAVs), control approaches for scenarios such as cross intersections or lane-merging~\cite{Coordinate_CAV, CV_intersection, ort2018autonomous} have shown the advantage of information sharing.
+\IEEEPARstart{W}{ireless} communication technologies such as WiFi and 5G cellular networks help enable vehicle-to-vehicle (V2V) communication~\cite{martin2020low,mun2021secure}.
+The U.S. Department of Transportation (DOT) estimated that DSRC (dedicated short-range communications)-based V2V communication could address up to 82\% of crashes in the U.S. every year~\cite{DSRC_standard,won2021platooning}.
+Sharing basic safety messages (BSMs) benefits the coordination of connected autonomous vehicles (CAVs) at intersections and lane-merging scenarios~\cite{Coordinate_CAV, el2022novel}.
+However, when CAVs get extra environment knowledge via V2V communication, how to make prudent decisions to improve traffic efficiency, and whether sharing vision information can bring benefits are still unsolved challenges.
+Hence, we show how CAVs can take advantage of information sharing to make better driving decisions while meeting safety requirements and improving traffic efficiency.

-When a lane-changing decision is already made, continuous state space controllers are designed for vehicles to merge into or leave the platoon~\cite{li2017optimal}.
-However, existing control frameworks for CAVs, such as platooning~\cite{savefuel_Karl}, adaptive cruise control (ACC)~\cite{correct_ACC}, and cooperative adaptive cruise control (CACC)~\cite{gritschneder2018fast} mainly focus on the controller design when a decision about lane changing or keeping has been provided~\cite{Survey_CVcontrol}.
-End-to-end neural network-based approaches to learn control signals for steering angle and acceleration directly, based on camera images has been designed~\cite{codevilla2018end, waymo_rss19, RobustEndtoEnd_icra20}.
-RL is also used based on the predicted trajectory~\cite{PredictPolicyLearn_LeCun}, to learn traffic control policies of a group of autonomous vehicles~\cite{UCBFlow_iccps19}.
-However, these deep learning-based approaches only consider lane-keeping scenarios without lane-changing cases or safety guarantees.